Reserve Bank announces new nationwide Property Investor restrictions

 Details under the new restrictions:

-• No more than 5% of bank lending to residential property investors across New Zealand would be permitted with an LVR of greater than 65 percent (i.e. a deposit of less than 35 percent).
-What this means to you is that, if you wanted to purchase an investment property or wanted to release some equity from an investment property, then in most instances your loan will be limited to a maximum of 5%.
+• No more than 5% of bank lending to residential property investors across New Zealand would be permitted with an LVR of greater than 60 percent (i.e. a deposit of less than 40 percent).

 • No more than 10% of lending to owner-occupiers across New Zealand would be permitted with an LVR of greater than 80 percent (i.e. a deposit of less than 20 percent).
 In Auckland, this is no different to current restrictions.
 However, this brings the rest of New Zealand in line.